baxtrax/Feature-Visualization-UI/README.md

 ### Prerequisites

-Make sure to have these setup/installed at a minimum
-* A modern browser that supports javascript
+You will need to have some sort of python

+(Optional)
+Setup a python environment (conda or pyenv) to keep your development space tidy.

 (Optional)
 * A printed pytorch model output to test with